kv2461/godot/notes/godot-dodge-the-creeps.md

     - Emitted when the received body enters this area. body can be a PhysicsBody2D or a TileMap.
 TileMaps are detected if their TileSet has collision shapes configured.
 Requires monitoring to be set to true.
     - so it is a built in signal for the specific class Area2D

+#### Adding Mob

+- Mobs will spawn randomly at the edges of the screen, choose a random dirction, and move in a straight line.
+- Create a Mob scene, which we can then instance to create to create anu number of independent mobs in the game.
+- Made a rigidBody2D scene for mobs with children nodes AnimatedSprite2D, CollisionShape2D, and VisibleOnScreenNotifier2D

 ##### Understanding the Code so far

 - So far I like the built in IDE for Godot - its helpful with the docs built in and having the inputs be recognized as things i can use